cantr1/ProfessionalPortfolio/README.md

 **Tools & Methods:**

-- **Python:** Utilized Python for data wrangling, analysis, and machine learning, with a focus on the pandas, NumPy, Matplotlib, and Seaborn libraries for data manipulation and visualization.
+- **Python:** Utilized Python for data wrangling, analysis, and machine learning, with a focus on the pandas, Matplotlib, and SciKit-Learn libraries for data manipulation and visualization.
 - **Feature Engineering:** Crafted new features that capture the complexities of the real estate market, such as proximity to the ocean and household size.
 - **Statistical Analysis:** Calculated correlation coefficients to identify strong predictors of home values, with special attention to median income and geographical location.
 - **Machine Learning Modeling:** Created a RandomForestRegressor model, optimized with grid search and evaluated using k-fold cross-validation to ensure high accuracy and generalizability.